Fast-Whimsy/HECM/docs/manuscript/v1_attractor_manuscript.md

 \- how identity propagates

-\- how collective identity emerges  # 2.
+\- how collective identity emerges

+The attractor layer is the interpretive layer of HECM.

+It is where the system begins to behave like a \*\*self\*\*.

+Not a self in the human sense —

+but a self in the mathematical sense:

+a stable center of gravity in the system’s state space.

+Identity is not assigned.

+Identity is discovered.

+And once discovered, it becomes the organizing principle of the system’s evolution.

+\# 2.
 The Nature of Attractors